-Development consent must not be granted to development on land within the coastal zone unless the consent authority is satisfied that the proposed development is not likely to cause increased risk of coastal hazards on that land or other land.
+Development consent must not be The proposal involves the redevelopment of an existing urban B4 granted to development on land within Mixed Use zoned site.
+The proposal would not increase the risk of the coastal zone unless the consent coastal hazards on the site or other surrounding land. authority is satisfied that the proposed development is not likely to cause increased risk of coastal hazards on that land or other land. development is not likely to cause increased risk of coastal hazards on that